Replacement Flaps and Pet Door Parts Installation Instructions

 Make sure the flap is the correct one for the door.
 Please check the flap size and magnet locations.
 If both an interior and exterior flap were ordered, make sure they are oriented correctly.
 If something does not look right, please call us before proceeding further.
 1-888-293-6411.

 Step 1: Remove the screws at the top of the old flap and pull down on the flap to remove it from the frame.
-Make note of the channel where the flap is located as you will need to place the new flap back in this same channel.
-It is not designed to be installed in any other location.

 Step 2: While the flap is out, replace the black weather-stripping if needed.
 Grasp the old weather-stripping by the aluminum holder with a pair of pliers.
 Wiggle the pliers a little to loosen the holder and pull it out.
 Alternately, you can use a mallet and screwdriver to tap the weather-stripping out of the frame.
 Place the new piece of weather-stripping in the channel and tap in with a screwdriver handle.